Goodman’s Gin

 Tasting Notes

-On the nose Goodman’s Gin has juniper, sweet orange rind, a little bit of a cassia and grains or paradise as well.
+Aroma: juniper, sweet orange rind, a little bit of a cassia and grains or paradise as well.
 There’s a faint spicy, sort of sweetness in the background here.
-Quite nice, leaning classic.

 Cocktails

-We began with the Astoria Bianco, which is a 5:2 variation on the martini with a dash of orange bitters.
+We began with a 5:2 variation on the martini with a dash of orange bitters.
 The herbal Vermouth dominates at first, before the gin comes in and brings a similar finish/flavor profile as it had neat.
 Juniper, cassia, grains of paradise, angelica, and a touch of heat.
-In my notes I just wrote “baking spice” because there was a lot of flavors combining to create the feeling, but never standing out as one on their own.

 After going through our cocktail books for some new drinks to try a gin in, we went to an old stand-by which is becoming a recurring drink here: the gimlet.
 Sweet lime at first, but an earthy depth compliments and rounds out he background, with cinnamon, a little bit of acidic lime leaning towards limeade at the conclusion.
 Quite nice and recommended.